learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ![png](index_files/index_9_0.png)

-We can see only one pumpkin has weight which is equal to mean weight (B:14).
+We can see only one pumpkin has a weight which is equal to the mean weight (B:14).
 Let's try to simulate the random sampling process as stated below.

-## Step 2 : Calculate mean of samples
+## Step 2 : Calculate the mean of samples

 From the `pumpkin_dict`, we can now obtain the sampling distributions of the sample mean for a given sample size.
-We'll do this while sampling without replacement (to reflect the idea that one can have two pumpkins at a given time, and will be taken out of population once used).
+We'll do this while sampling *without* replacement (to reflect the idea that one can have two pumpkins at a given time, and will be taken out of population once used).

-Let's also try to make the code more flexible to allow sampling any number of pumpkins from the population, to study the effect of sample size on sample mean.
+Let's also try to make the code more flexible to allow sampling of any number of pumpkins from the population to study the effect of the sample size on the sample mean.

-To achieve this, first we need to identify all the possible combinations that can be observed by choosing 2 pumpkins from the population, following the game rule.
+To achieve this, first, we need to identify all the possible combinations that can be observed by choosing 2 pumpkins from the population, following the game rule.

 ```python